Site menu

 Droves Solar Farm

-The project is at an early stage in the process.
 The project developer, Island Green Power, is proposing a large-scale solar farm development (1,100 ha), with associated infrastructure including a substation, converter station and a battery storage facility.
 The solar farm will be capable of supplying around 115,000 homes with electricity and will be situated on a single site north of Swaffham.
-The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected May 2025.
+The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) went live on 21 May to 9 July.
+The County Council have responded to the consultation, you can read the response below.
+A targeted consultation on changes following the statutory consultation went live on 3 September and closed on 1 October.
+The DCO was accepted for Examination by the Planning Inspectorate.

-For more information about the Droves Solar Project, visit the Island Green Power website.
+Read more about the Droves Solar Project at the Island Green Power website.

 East Pye Solar Farm

 The non-statutory consultation went live on 23 October and closed on 6 December 2024.
-The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected Summer 2025.
+The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) went live on 18 June and closed on 6 August.
+The County Council have responded to the consultation, you can read the response below.
+A targeted consultation on changes following the statutory consultation is currently out for consultation.
+It went live on 22 October and closed on 26 November.

 For more information about the East Pye Solar Project, visit the Island Green Power website.